liquity/dev/README.md

 When a borrower closes their active Trove, this gas compensation is refunded: 10 LUSD is burned from the gas pool's balance, and the corresponding 10 LUSD debt on the Trove is cancelled.

-The purpose of the 10 LUSD debt is to provide a minimum level of gas compensation, regardless of the Trove's collateral size or the current ETH price.
+The purpose of the 10 LUSD Liquidation Reserve is to provide a minimum level of gas compensation, regardless of the Trove's collateral size or the current ETH price.

 ### Liquidation

-When a Trove is liquidated, 0.5% of its collateral is sent to the liquidator, along with the 10 LUSD reserved for gas compensation.
+When a Trove is liquidated, 0.5% of its collateral is sent to the liquidator, along with the 10 LUSD Liquidation Reserve.
 Thus, a liquidator always receives `{10 LUSD + 0.5% collateral}` per Trove that they liquidate.
 The collateral remainder of the Trove is then either offset, redistributed or a combination of both, depending on the amount of LUSD in the Stability Pool.

 ### Gas compensation and redemptions

 When a Trove is redeemed from, the redemption is made only against (debt - 10), not the entire debt.

-But if the redemption causes an amount (debt - 10) to be cancelled, the Trove is then closed: the 10 LUSD gas compensation is cancelled with its remaining 10 debt.
+But if the redemption causes an amount (debt - 10) to be cancelled, the Trove is then closed: the 10 LUSD Liquidation Reserve is cancelled with its remaining 10 debt.
 That is, the gas compensation is burned from the gas pool, and the 10 debt is zero’d.
 The ETH collateral surplus from the Trove remains in the system, to be later claimed by its owner.

 ## Gas compensation Functionality